 Jeanette Howlett MBACP (accred), PG.Dip Couns, Cert Relationship Couns, Dip Sup.

-I work in a pluralistic way which means I sometimes use different approaches depending on the needs of the client.
+My approach I work in an integrative way which means my practice is informed by many approaches and models.
 However, my practice is firmly based in my humanistic training.
 This means that I believe that the most important aspect of the counselling process is the relationship between client and counsellor and I provide a warm empathic and safe space for you to explore the issues you bring to counselling and to explore how you would like to move forward.

 You may wish to work short term to identify some strategies to manage stress or anxiety, low mood or anger for example.
 You may wish to be able to communicate better with other people or to be more assertive.
 You may be at a crossroads in your life and not sure what to do next or you may just wish to have some time to focus on personal development and improving wellbeing.

 You may want to work longer term if there are difficult issues from your past that are affecting how you view life, affect your relationships or your self esteem and feelings.
 Working longer term will allow us to explore these issues in depth and ways of working through them, while being held in the therapeutic relationship.

 I will help you to explore how you got to where you are now, how it feels to be there, what you would like to change.
 In the process of counselling some unconscious patterns or beliefs about ourselves and the world will become apparent.
 Often they were helpful to us at some point in our lives but maybe they no longer fit or have become an unconscious unhelpful habit.
 If we can identify those patterns and bring them into the conscious mind, we can have a choice to begin to act or think differently.

 Sometimes, we are not looking for change but just to speak about our feelings.
 We might be frustrated that no one seems to listen to us and want a place to be heard and recognised.
 Sometimes, we are questioning our identity and want an independent space to talk where we will not be judged.